peterkhe1999/CheatSheet/OSCP/README.md

 ## Using Exploits

-**Abuse certain Windows privileges**, **non-privileged** users with assigned privileges, such as **SeImpersonatePrivilege**, can potentially abuse those privileges to perform privilege escalation attacks.
+**Abuse certain Windows privileges**: **non-privileged** users with assigned privileges, such as **SeImpersonatePrivilege**, can potentially abuse those privileges to perform privilege escalation attacks.
 Other privileges that may lead to privilege escalation are **SeBackupPrivilege, SeAssignPrimaryToken, SeLoadDriver, and SeDebug**.

 **SeImpersonatePrivilege** offers the possibility to leverage a token with another security context. => a user with this privilege can perform operations in the security context of another user account under the right circumstances.
 By default, Windows assigns this privilege to members of the **local Administrators group** as well as the device's **LOCAL SERVICE, NETWORK SERVICE, and SERVICE accounts**.
 Microsoft implemented this privilege to prevent unauthorized users from creating a service or server application to impersonating clients connecting to it.
-An example would be Remote Procedure Calls (RPC) or named pipes.
+E.g., Remote Procedure Calls (RPC) or named pipes.

 In penetration tests, we'll rarely find standard users with this privilege assigned.
 However, we'll commonly come across this privilege when we obtain code execution on a Windows system by exploiting a vulnerability in an **IIS** web server.
 In most configurations, IIS will run as LocalService, LocalSystem, NetworkService, or ApplicationPoolIdentity, which all have **SeImpersonatePrivilege** assigned.
 This also applies to other Windows services.